ARPA-SIMC/fedora-live-netroot/README.md

 diskless client distributions.
 Three corresponding basic installation recipes are provided for these distributions.
-The host system had a Fedora 24 distro with a custom updated singularity package (v2.5.1), it should however work on any host distribution capable to bootstrap a yum/dnf based filesystem with singularity.
+The host system had a Fedora 24 distro with a custom updated singularity package (v2.5.1), it should however work on any host distribution capable of bootstrapping a yum/dnf-based filesystem with singularity.

 ## Running